pykeen/pykeen/docs/source/tutorial/byod.rst

 Bring Your Own Data
 ===================
-As an alternative to using a pre-packaged dataset, the training and testing can be set explicitly with instances of :class:`pykeen.triples.TriplesFactory`.
+As an alternative to using a pre-packaged dataset, the training and testing can be set explicitly by file path or with instances of :class:`pykeen.triples.TriplesFactory`.

 Pre-stratified Dataset
 ----------------------